-(6) Documentation Required to Qualify for the Refund.
+(6) Application and Documentation Required to Qualify for the Refund.

-- (a) For purchases in Colorado, a copy of the retail purchase agreement from the dealer, the standard sales tax receipt (DR 0024) and any other documentation the Department requests to validate the statutory requirements for the refund. - (b) For purchases made outside of Colorado, a copy of the purchase agreement, a copy of the county registration and any other documentation the Department requests to validate the statutory requirements for the refund. - (c) For leases, a copy of the lease agreement, documentation stating the term of lease, the taxes paid with each lease payment and any other documentation the Department requests to validate the statutory requirements for the refund.
+- (a) A taxpayer shall apply for the refund allowed by this section by filing a claim for refund after registering the vehicle and being assessed specific ownership tax at less than one hundred percent as noted in (2)(a). - (b) For purchases in Colorado, a refund request must include a copy of the retail purchase agreement from the dealer, the standard sales tax receipt (DR 0024) and any other documentation the Department requests to validate the statutory requirements for the refund. - (c) For purchases made outside of Colorado, a refund request must include a copy of the purchase agreement, a copy of the county registration and any other documentation the Department requests to validate the statutory requirements for the refund. - (d) For leases, a refund request must include a copy of the lease agreement, documentation stating the term of lease, the taxes paid with each lease payment and any other documentation the Department requests to validate the statutory requirements for the refund.